-This can create anxiety for regulated professionals who remain professionally responsible to their regulator for care delegated by them or provided under their supervision, whilst being unclear about supervisees' training, experience, and scope of practice.
+This can create anxiety for regulated professionals who remain professionally responsible to their regulator for care delegated by them or provided under their supervision. whilst being unclear about supervisees' training, experience, and scope of practice.

 They may worry that their role will be undermined, and that the public will be put at risk by people who are less well trained taking over some of their tasks.
-Regulators have provided guides to help them understand their responsibilities when delegating or accepting delegated tasks, but we appreciate that increasing pressures in the workplace may make it challenging to put them into practice.247 Those in unregulated roles may also feel anxious if asked to take on tasks they do not think they are trained to do but feel unable to decline.
-Unlike regulated professionals or those on Accredited Registers, they cannot fall back on their professional registration and requirement to practise within their competence as a reason for refusal.
+Regulators have provided guides to help them understand their responsibilities when delegating or accepting delegated tasks, but we appreciate that increasing pressures in the workplace may make it challenging to put them into practice.247 Those in unregulated roles may also feel anxious if asked to take on tasks they do not think they are trained to do but feel unable to decline.248 Unlike regulated professionals or those on Accredited Registers, they cannot fall back on their professional registration and requirement to practise within their competence as a reason for refusal.

-From patients and service users' perspectives, our research amongst the public has shown that they generally assume anyone caring for them is subject to some form of regulation when this may not be the case.
+From patients and service users' perspectives, our research amongst the public has shown that they generally assume anyone caring for them is subject to some form of regulation when this may not be the case.249 obstacles, clearing the path for example, for new educational courses.
+It could also cause other barriers to development to be systematically re-examined and potentially removed.